Lewis Nkosi: Life as an exile

 Nkosi faced severe restrictions on his writing due to the publishing regulations found in the Suppression of Communism Act and the Publications and Entertainment Act passed in the 1950s and 1960s.
 His works were banned under the Suppression of Communism Act, and he faced severe restrictions as a writer.
 At the same time, he became the first black South African journalist to win a Nieman Fellowship from Harvard University to pursue his studies.
 When he applied for permission to go to United States, Nkosi was granted a one-way exit permit to leave South Africa, thus being barred from returning.
 In 1961, accepting the scholarship to study at Harvard (1961–1962), he began a 30-year exile.

 In 1962, he attended the African Writers Conference at Makerere University, along with the likes of Chinua Achebe, Wole Soyinka, Ngugi wa Thiong'o and Ezekiel Mphahlele.
 Moving to London, England, Nkosi obtained work with the BBC and between 1962 and 1965 produced the radio programme Africa Abroad, also interviewing major African writers for the television series African Writers of Today on NET, and serving as literary editor for The New African magazine (1965–1968).
-He appeared with Robert Hughes and Olivier Todd in Three Swings on a Pendulum, a programme about "Swinging London" in 1967, which can be viewed on BBC iplayer.
+He appeared with Robert Hughes and Olivier Todd in Three Swings on a Pendulum, a programme about "Swinging London" in 1967.

-In 1970, he was visiting Regents professor at the University of California-Irvine, and having earned a BA degree in English literature from the University of London (1974) and an MA from the University of Sussex (1977), he went on to become a Professor of English at the University of Wyoming (1991–91), as well as holding visiting teaching positions at universities in Zambia and in Warsaw, Poland.
+In 1970, he was visiting Regents professor at the University of California-Irvine, and having earned a BA degree in English literature from the University of London (1974) and an MA from the University of Sussex (1977), he went on to become a Professor of English at the University of Wyoming (1991–98), as well as holding visiting teaching positions at the University of Zambia, the University of Warsaw, and Brandeis University.